-What is a Project Manager?
+Who is a Project Manager?

 Project Manager’s main responsibilities

-- Assembling project plans, giving teamwork assignments, identifying resource needs and escalating any issues appropriately.
+- Assembling project plans, giving teamwork assignments, identifying resource needs, and escalating any issues appropriately.

 - Preparing the business case and showing the impact of a project in terms of costs, savings, revenues, and benefits.

-- Managing budgets and timescales effectivelyBuilding strong working relationships with all key stakeholders.
+- Building strong working relationships with all key stakeholders.

-- Ensuring an excellent understanding of the project at hand and the priorities of the business units affected by any change
+- Ensuring an excellent understanding of the project at hand and the priorities of the business units affected by any change.

-Project Manager as a risk mitigator
+Mobile app development: Project Manager as a risk mitigator

 Mitigating Technical Risks

-The project manager has to be perfectly aware of individual technical competencies of their team members.
+The project manager has to be perfectly aware of the individual technical competencies of their team members.
 If that criterion is overlooked, it may increase the chances of the project being delayed and not meeting the deadline.

 Mitigating Monetary Risks

-The manager that has handled quite a number of projects will be able to follow their professional intuition in making decisions making sure that costs of deploying tasks won’t go above the planned budget.
+Correctly predicting and estimating cost-based risks is a difficult task that becomes easier due to experience.
+Managers that have handled several projects will be able to follow their professional intuition in decision-making to be sure that the costs of deploying tasks won’t exceed the planned budget.